 “This Is Me” … I hope you can understand!

 My name is William and I am 4 years old.

 I love music and I love the song “This is me” from The Greatest Showman.
 I love expressing myself to music, especially by running round and round in circles.

 Mommy has been talking to me about coming to your dance class.
 This is something I’d really like to do, but I feel very anxious about it.
 I feel anxious about lots of things, a lot of the time.

 There are lots of situations where PDA really gets in my way!
-It might not always appear like this; but I really don’t choose to react in some of the ways that I do.
+It might not always appear like this; but I really do not choose to react in some of the ways that I do.
 Having PDA means that I find it incredibly difficult when people tell me what to do.
 My brain hears “demands” and “instructions” and interprets these as something I need to avoid at all costs.
 In my brain, “demands” trigger feelings of panic and fear.
 Sometimes this leads me to run off, refuse, shout, become distressed or to hold it all together and “mask” until I feel safe again.